Lifelong Wellness

 Bridge to Leg lift

-Lie on your back on the ground with your arms at your sides, relaxing your upper body.
+Basically, lie on your back on the ground with your arms at your sides, relaxing your upper body.
 Bend your knees and flatten your feet on the ground.
 Contract your abdominal muscles, then push from your heels to lift your hips.
-Lift one leg upward.
-Lower your foot and repeat the movement on the opposite side.
-Lower your hips and repeat the sequence of movements.

 Bridge to Leg liftBridge to Leg lift